 b.
 1961 Atlanta, Georgia

-Mary Addison Hackett is an artist whose work is grounded in everyday life.
+Mary Addison Hackett is an artist whose work is grounded in the everyday.
 She has a diaristic practice documenting mundane situations as a catalyst for ongoing critical investigation.
 She works across painting, photography, video, and writing.

-She was a nominee for the 2022 Joan Mitchell Foundation Fellowship Grant, and has received grants and awards from the Desert X Artist Relief Fund, the Tennessee Arts Commission, and the Chicago Department of Cultural Affairs.
+She was a nominee for the 2022 Joan Mitchell Foundation Fellowship Grant and has received grants and awards from the Desert X Artist Relief Fund, the Tennessee Arts Commission, and the Chicago Department of Cultural Affairs.
 Recent residencies include Hambidge Center for the Creative Arts.
-Her work has been critically reviewed by Christopher Knight in the Los Angeles Times and featured in Float Magazine, Burnaway, New American Paintings, n+1 magazine, Two Coats of Paint, Hyperallergic, and The Nashville Scene, among others.
+Her work has been critically reviewed in the Los Angeles Times and featured in Float Magazine, Burnaway, New American Paintings, n+1 magazine, Two Coats of Paint, Hyperallergic, and The Nashville Scene, among others.